 Ipoh Mural Lane & Night Markets

 PM // Walking the mural trail is one of the best things to do in Ipoh.
-Once the sun is no more threatening to scorch you, set out to track down Ernest Zacharevic’s famous murals that adorn the lanes of old town Ipoh.
+Once the sun is no longer threatening to scorch you, set out to track down Ernest Zacharevic’s famous murals that adorn the lanes of old town Ipoh.
 Apart from Zacharevic’s, there are lots of stunning street art by local artists.
 In the new town of Ipoh, there’s an entire lane called Mural Lane dedicated to street art by local artists.
 Colourful murals showcase the city’s culture, traditions, and festivals.

 If you want to taste local Malaysian food, head to the street food markets, a must-feature in any Ipoh itinerary!
 In the evening, head over to the night market on Jalan Dato Tawhil Azar to taste some local delicacies.
 There’s the beansprout chicken at Café Lou Wong and salted chicken at Ayam Garam Ang Kheng Lim (9 am – 6 pm).
 If seafood is your preference, try the blanched baby octopus at Tuck Kee.
 For desserts, dig into a plate of Tau Fuh Fah at Funny Mountain Soya Bean or head to Purple Cane for a refreshing cup of Chinese tea and their signature four-season tea jellies.

-Ipoh Itinerary Day 2
+3 Days in Ipoh Itinerary: Day 2

 Museum Tours & Sunday Flea Market / Photo Walk